kidscancode/godot_recipes/src/content/animation/animation_state_machine.md

 ![alt](/godot_recipes/img/Adventurer Sprite Sheet v1.1.png)

-We'll also assume you've already set up the character's animations using `AnimationPlayer`.
+We'll also assume you've already set up the character's animations using {{< gd-icon AnimationPlayer >}}`AnimationPlayer`.
 Using the above spritesheet, we have the following animations: "idle", "run", "attack1", "attack2", "hurt", and "die".

 ### AnimationTree

-Add an `AnimationTree` node to the scene.
+Add an {{< gd-icon AnimationTree >}}`AnimationTree` node to the scene.
 In its _Tree Root_ property, choose "New AnimationNodeStateMachine".

 ![alt](/godot_recipes/img/animation_tree_01.png)

-An `AnimationTree` is a node that controls animations created in `AnimationPlayer`.
+An {{< gd-icon AnimationTree >}}`AnimationTree` is a node that controls animations created in {{< gd-icon AnimationPlayer >}}`AnimationPlayer`.
 To let it access the existing animations, click "Assign" in the _Anim Player_ property and select your animation node.

-Now we can begin to set up our state machine in the `AnimationTree` panel:
+Now we can begin to set up our state machine in the {{< gd-icon AnimationTree >}}`AnimationTree` panel:

 ![alt](/godot_recipes/img/animation_tree_02.png)